MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/revoke-access-user.md

 This article describes how to revoke access for documents that you've protected from Microsoft Office.

 Revoking access for a protected document prevents other users from accessing the document, even if you've given them access before.
+For more information, see [User Guide: Classify and protect with the Azure Information Protection unified labeling client](clientv2-classify-protect.md).

 ## Revoke access from Microsoft Office apps

 To revoke access from Word, Excel, or PowerPoint:

-1. Open the protected file where you want to revoke access.
-This must be a file where you have applied the protection, using your current user account.
+1. Open the protected file whose access you want to revoke.
+This must be a file where *you* have applied the protection, using your *current* user account.

 1. On the **Home** tab, click the **Sensitivity** button and select **Revoke Access**: